 Student Learning Experience Information:

-The course meets weekly for a two-hour session, with the first hour normally devoted to a lecture and the second hour to a discussion of a key text or texts.
-There is a schedule of reading to be carried out before each class meeting, and students introduce the seminar readings.
+Each two-hour seminar will, typically, include teaching from academic staff, student presentations and class discussion.
+There is a schedule of reading to be carried out before each class meeting.
 Through participation in lectures and seminar discussions, and through the essay project, students will demonstrate their achievement of the intended learning outcomes.

 Entry Requirements (not applicable to Visiting Students)